Sign Permits

 10. The maximum sign height is 1m, and the maximum width is 0.6 m.

-11. Only one Sandwich Board sign is permitted for each business unit identified by a municipal address within the C.B.D.
+11. Only one sandwich board sign is permitted for each business unit identified by a municipal address within the C.B.D.

-12. A business unit located on an upper floor of a building is eligible for a Sandwich Board sign provided the business unit has a separate front entrance from the street/road such that the upper
+12. A business unit located on an upper floor of a building is eligible for a sandwich board sign provided the business unit has a separate front entrance from the street/road such that the upper

 floor entrance is separated from the ground floor entrance.